-There are some days I look in the mirror and I look like I’m fading away!
-So I go to my make-up drawer, pull out the eyebrow pencil, fill in my brows and instantly I look perkier and a whole lot younger.
+There are some days I look in the mirror, and my eyebrows look like they are fading away.
+So I go to my make-up drawer, pull out the eyebrow pencil, fill in my brows, and instantly I look perkier and a whole lot younger.

 If you’ve got the same problem, I suggest you take a closer look at your eyebrows.

 Eyebrows are important.
 They frame your eyes ( the same way a picture frame accentuates a painting) and give your face a natural lift.

 The problem is the age we age; many of us find our eyebrows get a lighter, a lot thinner, and even turn gray.
 Years of waxing, threading and tweezing away those little hairs also make our once full, nicely arched brows lose their shape.

 Disappearing eyebrows are so gradual you barely even notice it happening, but the result is weak, skimpy brows that make our faces look undefined, tired and old.

 So what’s a 40+ gal to do punch up her brows and bring her face back to life?
 I talked to my friend, celebrity make-up artist Sana Young, about this problem and she gave me these seven tips.